4 Mistakes That Ruin Cranberry Sauce (and How to Fix Them)

-On the other end of the spectrum, you might end up with a cranberry sauce that's too thin.
+On the other end of the spectrum, you might end up with a cranberry sauce that won't thicken.
 Nobody really wants to dine on cranberry soup, so to combat this issue, you'll have to cook it more to release that all-important pectin.
 But you've been cooking it forever and it's still not right?
 You may have added too much liquid to the cranberries.
 In addition to pectin, cranberries contain water, which means you only need to add a splash of liquid to get the cooking going.
 Add too much and you'll be stirring at the stove much longer than expected.
 Again, more time on the stove will fix this problem.
 Another possible blunder that can cause cranberry sauce to be too thin is using too little sugar.
 Sugar helps the thickening process, and while it's nice to try to keep your cranberry sauce from being too sugary sweet, you will need at least some sugar to make it work well (about 1/2 cup sugar per 12-ounce bag of cranberries).

 Mistake to Avoid #3: Not Making Your Cranberry Sauce Ahead